 Allowance for funds used during construction (AFUDC) represents the approximate net composite interest cost of borrowed funds and a reasonable return on the equity funds used for construction.
-Although AFUDC increases both utility plant and earnings, it is realized in cash through depreciation provisions included in rates.
+Although AFUDC increases both utility plant and earnings, it is realized in cash when the assets are included in rates.
 AFUDC is capitalized as a component of projects under construction and will be amortized over the assets' estimated useful lives.
-During 2004, 2005 and 2006, the Company capitalized AFUDC of \$2 million, \$3 million and \$4 million, respectively.
+During 2005, 2006 and 2007, the Company capitalized AFUDC of \$3 million, \$4 million and \$10 million, respectively.